-So far, we've tested over 340 headphones and below are our recommendations for the best headphones you can buy in 2019.
+So far, we've tested nearly 400 headphones and below are our recommendations for the best headphones you can buy in 2019.
 See our recommendations for the best Bluetooth earbuds, the best wireless headphones, and the best noise cancelling headphones.

 The best wireless earbuds that we’ve tested so far are the Jaybird Tarah Pro.
 They’re sports-oriented earbuds that are rated IPX7 for superior water resistance and have rotating earbuds so you can find the most stable yet comfortable fit for you.
 They’re very well-built with a smooth braided cable and curved in-line remote that’s easy-to-use.
 They have magnetic earbuds that snap together for easier cable management and, in doing so, trigger an auto-off timer that helps extend their 13-hour battery life.
 They sound decent and are compatible with the Jaybird MySound app, which provides access to a great parametric EQ, community presets, button mapping options, and dedicated Spotify playlists for athletes.

 On the downside, like most Jaybird headphones, they use a proprietary charging cradle that can’t be used with any other device except these headphones.
 This means that if you leave the charger at home, you won’t be able to just borrow a micro-USB cable off your friends or colleagues, which can be annoying.
 That said, it’s a small price to pay for these otherwise very-well performing wireless earbuds.